jake-andersen12/sales_dashboard/README.md

-# sales_dashboard
+# Sales Dashboard
-Please follow the link below to view the interactive sales dashboard I created to help make reporting faster and smoother. https://amberarriaga.shinyapps.io/Sales-Dashboard/
+Please upload the sales_data.xlsx file to the following link below to view the interactive sales dashboard I created.
+The purpose of this dashboard is to make reporting sales performance faster and smoother. https://amberarriaga.shinyapps.io/Sales-Dashboard/